Welcome, Class of 2020. You'll find information below about your admission to the occupational therapy program.

-To assist you in financial planning while attending the USD Occupational Therapy program, the USD Financial Aid Office will prepare a cost sheet, which includes estimated "living costs," tuition, books, and other program related fees.
+To assist you in financial planning while attending the occupational therapy program, the Financial Aid Office will prepare a cost sheet, which includes estimated "living costs," tuition, books, and other program related fees.
 This document is typically available in late spring.

 You will not be able to pick up your financial aid until after classes begin.
-You may contact Lindsay Miller in the Financial Aid Office at 605-677-5065 or by e-mail at Lindsay.Miller@usd.edu with any questions.
+You may contact Lindsay Miller in the Financial Aid Office at 605-658-6250 or at Lindsay.Miller@usd.edu with any questions.

 Membership in AOTA is required throughout the curriculum.
 Readings and other materials available through the members-only area are required for a variety of courses.
 To join, visit the AOTA website.
 (You will need to scroll to "Are you not yet a Member of AOTA?
 Join now!")
-Students receive full membership benefits for only $75/year.
+Students receive full membership benefits for only $75 per year.
 This cost is included in your financial aid package.

 The OT program requires a specific dress code when attending class, lab or other related program event.
 Take time to read through the Occupational Therapy Professional Image Policy and Attire Guidelines to make yourself familiar with the requirements.
 Lab coats and scrubs will be available for purchase during orientation.
 Samples will be available for sizing purposes during orientation for the OT lab clothes.
 Orders and payment will be accepted at that time.
 Please come to the program prepared.